 advancing the technology to provide reliable, increasingly decarbonized and electrified world.

 Section two

 Global Changes in the Lead Battery Market

 Over the last three decades, global demand for batteries has boomed with significant growth witnessed across diverse applications.
 Driven by a wide range of uses, from automotive and motive power to industrial and UPS, lead batteries have been the dominant chemistry by volume and market share.
 As demand reflects new technical requirements, emerging chemistries such as lithium-ion have been playing an increasingly important role in markets such as propulsion batteries for EVs, energy storage and power tools.
 However, lead batteries still make up 60% of the global rechargeable battery market.
 Analysts expect significant growth for batteries in all markets due to the rise in battery demand to fulfil the global shift to a decarbonized and electrified future.

-Soaring demand will mean battery technologies must demonstrate continuous improvement and rapid scale-up to meet the requirements of existing and new applications.
-As demand for battery energy storage grows, significant opportunities are presented for lead batteries as a critical technology for renewable and utility energy storage and in hybrid and electric vehicles.
+Soaring demand will mean battery technologies must demonstrate continuous improvement and rapid scale-up to meet the requirements of existing and new CBI market report 2021, Avicenne Lead Battery Market Sustained growth is predicted for lead batteries with demand of 490,000 MWh forecast by 2030.